Process of buying a house: step-by-step guide

 Buying a house is a complex and often lengthy process - but if you can get your head around the basics of how it works, you’re less likely to be taken by surprise along the way and your home-buying experience will undoubtedly be easier.

-This guide gives a brief summary of the steps you’re likely to take when buying a house, but you can find more details by following the links within each section.
+This page takes you briefly through each step you’re likely to take during the home-buying process, and you can find more details by following the links within each section.

 If you’re keen to buy sooner rather than later, you could consider the following options:

-- Help to Buy equity loan - you save a 5% deposit and the government loans you 20% of the property price (40% in Greater London), meaning you only need a 75% mortgage (or 55% in London).
+- Help to Buy equity loan - you save a 5% deposit and the government loans you between 15% and 40% of the property price, depending on where you want to buy, for a new-build home.

 - Shared ownership - you buy a 25%-75% share in a property and pay rent on the rest.